react-denver/logo-competition/README.md

 1. A symbol for Denver
 2. A symbol for React
 3. We'd like to stick with the blues & darker colors typically associated with React branding.
-However, we're open to all kinds of colors.
+However, we're open to other color schemes.

 ## How it works